thephpleague/oauth2-client/docs/usage.md

     // Get the state generated for you and store it to the session.
     $_SESSION['oauth2state'] = $provider->getState();

+    // Optional, only required when PKCE is enabled.
+    // Get the PKCE code generated for you and store it to the session.
+    $_SESSION['oauth2pkceCode'] = $provider->getPkceCode();

     // Redirect the user to the authorization URL. header('Location: ' . $authorizationUrl);
     exit;